cmcqueen/simplerandom/python/README.txt

 ``LFSR113``                 Combined LFSR (Tausworthe) random number generator by L'Ecuyer.
 From [#lecuyer1999]_ [#lfsr113]_.
 ``LFSR88``                  Combined LFSR (Tausworthe) random number generator by L'Ecuyer.
 From [#lecuyer1996]_.
 ==========================  ===========================================================================

+These generators implement the standard Python ``random.Random`` API, except that ``jumpahead()`` (Python 2.x) is not implemented in all cases.
+Each generator uses the iterator of the same name in ``simplerandom.iterators`` to generate the random bits used to produce the random floats.

 -----